ErpNetDocs/info/information/qa/hosting-qa.md

 We can only try to predict, with big tolerance for error, the regular user processing.

 As a rule of thumb, each user generates approximately between 0.25 and 1.00 GB of data per year.

+### Are there backups of my data?

+Yes.

+We hope you are joking and this is a rhetorical question.

+Seriously, the backup planning, execution and control is one of most important activities out there.
+You can read more about backups in the [Disaster Recovery](../system-information/disaster-recovery.md) section.

+### Is the off-site backup included in the price?

+Yes.

+The off-site backup is included in the price for all subscription levels.
+You do not need to do anything in order to be fully protected.